BioAnalyticResource/eFP-Seq_Browser/README.md

 If you wish to modify the code, all .CGI files uses [Python 2](https://www.python.org) as well as there are a few [Perl](https://www.perl.org/) scripts.
 If you are running webservice (or webservice_gdrive) locally, you will also need to install [SAMTools](https://github.com/samtools/samtools).

 Outside of that, there is nothing to install, just download all the files and open "[index.html](index.html)" ([legacy.html](legacy.html) is no longer supported).

+## Known issues

+We aim to make the eFP-Seq Browser as perfect as possible but unfortunately, there may be some unforseen bugs.
+If you manage to find one that is not here, feel free to create a [bug report](https://github.com/ASully/eFP-Seq-Browser/issues/new?template=bug_report.md) so we can fix it.
+* After generating a new dataset through the "Generate Data" option, the user cannot scroll up without first scrolling down
+* The IGB links do not work with Google Drive repositories

 ## Contributing